-Response: All proposed driveway approaches will be authorized by the City before construction and maintained in accordance with the TDC.
+Response: No new driveway approaches are proposed.
+All proposed driveway approach modifications will be authorized by the City before construction and maintained in accordance with the TDC.
 This standard is met.

 (2) Owners of two or more uses, structures, or parcels of land may agree to utilize jointly the same driveway approach when the combined driveway approach of both uses, structures, or parcels of land satisfies their combined requirements as designated in this code; provided that satisfactory legal evidence is presented to the City Attorney in the form of deeds, easements, leases or contracts to establish joint use.
 Copies of said deeds, easements, leases or contracts must be placed on permanent file with the City Recorder.